nvdaes/placeMarkers/readme.md

 Note: The bookmark position is based on the number of characters; and therefore in pages with a dynamic content is better to use the specific search, and not the bookmarks which save a precise position.

+## Changes for 4.0 ##
+* Removed fragment identifiers from bookmark filenames, which can avoid issues in ePUBREADER Firefox add-on.

 ## Changes for 3.1 ##
 * Translation updates and new language.
 * Bookmark position is not announced in skim reading.